paulfitz/stonesouper/backend/README.md

 == GET /...

-Any material placed in a `dist` subdirectory will be served.
-So the single-page application in `../frontend` can be placed here to make a fully standalone webserver.
+Any material placed in a `website` subdirectory will be served.
+So the single-page application in `../frontend` can be placed here when compiled to make a standalone webserver.